ableat/packmule/README.md

     }
 ];

-//the first parameter should be a unique identifier packmule.createFS('abcdefghijklmnopqrstuvwxyz', tags, function(err, data) {
+//the first parameter should be a unique identifier, in AWS docs this is referred to as a CreationToken packmule.createFS('abcdefghijklmnopqrstuvwxyz', tags, function(err, data) {
     if (err) {
         console.log(err, err.stack);